EndenDragon/discord.py/README.md

 [doc]: http://discordpy.rtfd.org/en/latest

+### Changes
+This fork implements the following additions/changes:
+* Webhook
+    * Listen for changes
+    * Store Webhooks in channel objects
+    * Get list of webhooks via channel or server

 ### Breaking Changes

 The discord API is constantly changing and the wrapper API is as well.
 There will be no effort to keep backwards compatibility in versions before `v1.0.0`.